Azlan9t8/Azlan9t8/README.md

 <h1 align="center">Hi 👋, I'm Noman Ishaq</h1>
 <h3 align="center">Full Stack Web Developer</h3>

-<p align="center">In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
+<p align="left">In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before final copy is available.In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before final copy is available.</p>
 <br/>
 <h3 align="left">Connect with me:</h3>
 <p align="left">